Wondering what’s brake bias and how it can affect you?

 - Rear brake rotor sets of smaller diameters

 - Front brake pads with high coefficients of friction

 - Rear brake pads with low coefficients of friction

-- Front caliper pistons of larger diameters
+- Front caliper piston of larger diameters

-- Rear caliper pistons of smaller diameters
+- Rear caliper piston of smaller diameters

 - Front axles with less weight